quenerapu/TRECE/README.md

 ![TRECE](https://trece.boa.gal/img/og/download_TRECE_0-15-10.jpg "TRECE")

-# TRECE 0.16.00 - Chaguazoso now with installer!!
+# TRECE 0.16.00 - Chaguazoso is out!
-A Content Management System for the brave.
+TRECE is a content management system for the brave.
 Because what could go wrong?

 From **TRECE 0.16.00** onwards, each new version will be assigned the name of a village in Galicia.

   - TRECE 0.16.00 - Chaguazoso https://gl.wikipedia.org/wiki/Chaguazoso,_Vilariño_de_Conso

 ----

+## TL;DR
+With TRECE you can manage a blog, a page-based website or any other data.
+Includes a user management system.

 ## Prerequisites